Terra Online Review – From The Wasteland To The Outland

 The visuals of Terra aren’t something to brag about, but let’s face the fact that it’s an indie MMO with a minuscule download time and takes only seconds to boot-up.
 I can’t rag on a game too much if it promises to put players in the game quickly right after registering, and Terra manages to do so with flying colors.
 Gamers who don’t have or can’t afford a high-end PC can run Terra with ease.
 The visuals are extremely standard-fare, with basic vehicle designs and pretty much no lighting techniques employed whatsoever.

 As for the sound…there is no music.
 It’s no surprise given that additional music would have only increased the download/game size.
 Nevertheless, the ambient sound of combat and the vehicle and gun effects are handled with enough attention to at least keep gamers fairly entertained as they trek across the desert getting from one base to the next or shooting feverously at opponents.

-Terra Battle For The Outland Review - Gameplay
+Terra Battle For The Outland Review – Gameplay (3 out of 5)